-The argument that the Sentinelis could benefit from modern medicine and agriculture is a red herring, says Venkateswar: “What are these so-called fruits of civilisation?
+The argument that the Sentinelis could benefit from modern medicine and agriculture is a red herring, said Venkateswar: “What are these so-called fruits of civilisation?
 And what place do tribal groups have in the scheme of things?
 They are always at the bottom of the pecking order.
 They are always at the losing end of the interaction.”

 Did the Jarawa benefit in any meaningful way from which we can take encouragement?

-“There was no benefit to them,” says Venkateswar.
+“There was no benefit to them,” said Venkateswar.
 “What it did was open up a world that they did not comprehend.
 What happens as a result of contact is there’s a crack in the existing structure that supported them.
 As it opens, that crack starts to channel all kinds of things and you can’t control what comes through.

 “The Jarawa are not in a position to be able to control what comes through and to take what is good and to discard the chaff, so they’re swallowed up in this huge uncontrollable surge of things that pass through that crack and the crack becomes bigger and engulfs them.
 It’s like tsunami; it destroys everything in its path.”